1Eba/alx-higher_level_programming/0x0D-SQL_introduction/README.md

-0x0D.
-SQL - Introduction
+0x0E.
+SQL - More queries

  By Guillaume

-Concepts

-For this project, students are expected to look at these concepts:

-Databases

-Databases
+ Weight: 1
+ Ongoing second chance project - started 02-02-2022, must end by 02-04-2022 (in about 14 hours) - you're done with 0% of tasks.
+ QA review fully automated.
+In a nutshell…
+Auto QA review: 0.0/104 mandatory & 0.0/24 optional
+Altogether:  0.0%
+Mandatory: 0.0%
+Optional: 0.0%
+Calculation:  0.0% + (0.0% * 0.0%)  == 0.0%

 Resources
 Read or watch:

-What is Database & SQL?
-A Basic MySQL Tutorial
-Basic SQL statements: DDL and DML (no need to read the chapter “Privileges”) Basic queries: SQL and RA
-SQL technique: functions
+How To Create a New User and Grant Permissions in MySQL How To Use MySQL GRANT Statement To Grant Privileges To a User MySQL constraints
 SQL technique: subqueries
-What makes the big difference between a backtick and an apostrophe?
+Basic query operation: the join
+SQL technique: multiple joins and the distinct keyword SQL technique: join types
+SQL technique: union and minus
 MySQL Cheat Sheet
+The Seven Types of SQL Joins
+MySQL Tutorial
+SQL Style Guide
 MySQL 8.0 SQL Statement Syntax
+Extra resources around relational database model design:

+Design
+Normalization
+ER Modeling

 Learning Objectives
 At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

 General
-What’s a database
-What’s a relational database
-What does SQL stand for
-What’s MySQL
-How to create a database in MySQL
+How to create a new MySQL user
-What does DDL and DML stand for
-How to CREATE or ALTER a table
+How to manage privileges for a user to a database or table What’s a PRIMARY KEY
+What’s a FOREIGN KEY
+How to use NOT NULL and UNIQUE constraints
-How to SELECT data from a table
+How to retrieve datas from multiple tables in one request What are subqueries
-How to INSERT, UPDATE or DELETE data
-What are subqueries
+What are JOIN and UNION
-How to use MySQL functions
 Requirements
 General
 Allowed editors: vi, vim, emacs